SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-16-masks-n-repubs.md

 US.  <sup id="fn1a">[[1]](#fn1)</sup> There was quite a bit of data analysis in that post, relating vaccine resistance to Trump voting, and so on.
-I was particularly struck by the gentleman shown here, wearing a fishnet mask at CPAC as the very embodiment of the term for the particular stupidity of "malicious compliance".
+I was particularly struck by the gentleman shown here, wearing a fishnet mask at CPAC as the very embodiment of the term for the particular variety of stupidity of "malicious compliance" with public health.

 Never mind that the data of the time showed _mask requirements worked_ at reducing COVID-19; the conservative mind is apparently unburdened by reason.